Azhovan/interview-kit/ReadMe.md

 ## PHP Interview boilerplate kit
-This package will help you speed up your development if you have been given a technical assignment.
+This package will help you to speed up your development if you have been given a technical assignment.

 following are embedded in this kit:
 - PHPUnit